 Trial sponsors may also assume a more direct role in drug delivery, as we saw during the pandemic where CROs and pharma companies set up off-site clinics and infusion centers for biologics administration.
 As discussed earlier, solutions also exist to deliver drugs directly to patient homes, or have biological tests conducted in closer-to-patient lab facilities.

-The lockdown has also had a dramatic effect on pharmaceutical reps’ access to physicians: most hospitals and private practices closed their doors completely to non-essential visitors, and the industry has been struggling for the past 10 weeks with a rapidly changing mix of modes and types of customer engagement.
+The lockdown has also had a dramatic effect on pharmaceutical reps’ access to physicians: most hospitals and private practices closed their doors completely to non-essential visitors, and the industry has been struggling for the past few months with a rapidly changing mix of modes and types of customer engagement.

 Companies realize that going forward, successful interaction with their key prescribers and influencers will require multi- and omni-channel marketing (personalized digital interaction, virtual peer-to-peer sessions, conferences and seminars, patient services/support), increased reliance on a specialized nurse/MSL model rather than traditional specialized reps, as well as supporting physicians in interacting virtually with their own customers through telemedicine/digital diagnostics and patient monitoring.